vtaxiarchis/TDA452-functional-programming/README.md

 ## Lab Assignment 2: BlackJack ##

 In this lab assignment, we implemented a simple variant of the game Black Jack, using recursive functions and QuickCheck properties.
 The input/output functionality is provided in the Wrapper.hs file, which takes care of those things.

+## Lab Assignment 3: Sodoku ##

+In this Lab Assignment, we designed a program that will be able to solve Sudokus, a popular logical puzzle originating from Japan.
+To implement a Sudoku-solving program, we need to come up with a way of modelling Sudokus.
+A Sudoku is a matrix of digits or blanks and the natural way of modelling a matrix is as a list of lists.